Theory of sensory recall: causes and ramifications

 Let’s continue with another practical example – how would you go about providing a description of a giraffe?
 Do you know the answer already or the question is a bit unclear?
 And no – I’m not asking for the description of the animal, but rather how you would obtain that information.
 Try?
 For most people the process is the following – first they visualize the object and then start visually searching it to pick which information to present as an answer.
 So they approach the problem as if they’re “seeing” the animal for the very first time now and know nothing about it and will just start to “look” at it in the search for the information they need.
 Here are some shortcomings of this approach:

-- additionally, it’s essential to acknowledge that the process of visualization requires a substantial volume of information.
-Given that our memories are prone to change, fade or be lost over time, there is a significant risk that the object or scene being visualized may deviate significantly from reality.
+• additionally, it’s essential to acknowledge that the process of visualization requires a substantial volume of information.
+Given that our memories are prone to change, fade or be lost over time, there is a significant risk that the object or scene being visualized may deviate from the real one.

 Communication

 Currently, interpersonal communication often breaks down when individuals interpret words and concepts differently, based on factors outside their intended meaning.
 We see this in our daily interactions: some people seem to understand each other effortlessly (“clicking” with someone instantly), likely because they share a similar way of assigning meaning.
 This shared approach could stem from a mutual preference for visual, auditory, or other sensory cues when interpreting words.
 The issue is that language, whether spoken, written, or gestural, is meant to convey specific information.
-When these meanings are shaped by individual biases, communication can falter.
+When these meanings are shaped by individual biases, communication does falter.
 Increasingly, we misunderstand one another without realizing it.
-For example – imagine we’re communicating through a chat app that changes words based on each user’s interpretation—for instance, it changes “sheep” to “goat” for me and “goat” to “sheep” for the other person.
-Although we can see each other’s messages, respond, and even repeat them, there’s no indication that we may be understanding completely different things.
-This undermines the fundamental purpose of communication.
+For example – imagine we’re communicating through a chat app that changes words based on each user’s interpretation – for instance, it changes “sheep” to “goat” for me and “goat” to “sheep” for the other person.
+Although we can see each other’s messages, respond, repeat them, and even ask for clarifications, there’s no indication that we may be describing completely different things.
+This undermines the fundamental purpose of communication which is to transfer information and received the same information on the other end.

 Sleeping, memories and remembering

 Do you remember what you did on January 3rd last year?
 Try?
-Most people use both approaches here: they logically reconstruct past events based on major markers, like New Year, and then work from that point, recalling events and using sensory cues (like sights, sounds, and smells) to mentally piece together a “memory movie” that leads them to the specific date.
+Most people use both approaches here: they logically reconstruct past events based on major markers, like New Year, and then work from that point, recalling events and using sensory cues (like sights, sounds, and smells) to mentally piece together a “memory movie” that leads them to the desired moment.

 How are memories formed and stored – information is being stored in our body from all kinds of inputs – sight, sound, touch, smell, taste and vibrations – that information is processed by different cells and cell parts throughout the body, but we’ll focus on the brain at the moment.
-In the brain the information is stored in multiple ways: through synaptic connections, distinct molecules, and proteins (and even more things like the molecular structure or volume).
-Amongst those we’ll again only focus on one of these methods of storing/processing information – the synaptic connections.
-They work by generating an electrical charge in the neuron, which is then transmitted through its axon and dendrites.
-For a neuron to “activate,” it requires a minimum amount of charge from signals sent via its dendrites.
-Thus, the more active neighboring neurons are in sending impulses, the more readily a neuron can activate if they’re connected.
-That leads to the following conclusion (and observation) – the more active neurons you have, the easier it is to reach another piece of information stored by the other neurons.
-In other words, if you can recall visual, auditory, and olfactory details, this abundance of stimuli makes it easier to reach the information you’re seeking.
+In the brain the information is stored in multiple ways: through synaptic connections, distinct molecules and proteins, etc. We’ll again only focus on one of these methods of storing/processing information – the synaptic connections.
+They work by generating an electrical and/or chemical charge in the neuron (and glia cells), which is then transmitted through its axon to dendrites.
+For a neuron to “activate” it requires a minimum amount of charge from signals sent via its dendrites.
+Thus, the more active synapses are sending impulses, the more readily a neuron/glia cell can activate.
+That leads to the following conclusion (and observation) – the more (or the right/specific) active neurons/glia you have, the easier it is to reach another piece of information stored by the other cells.
+In other words, if you can recall visual, auditory, and olfactory details, this abundance of active cells acts as a stimuli and makes it easier to reach more information that you’re seeking.

 Memory and remembering are distinct processes.
-“Remembering” is our ability to retrieve information, but it’s influenced by current stimuli rather than directly accessing stored information (like neurons or other memory units).
+“Memory” is the actual storing of information somewhere.
+“Remembering” is our ability to retrieve that information, and it’s accessed by the necessity of a large volume of stimuli (active neurons and glia cells).
 In theory, the more stimuli associated with a piece of information, the easier it is to recall.
 However, more stimuli can also trigger unrelated information, so while representing memories visually or through other senses can often improve recall, it doesn’t necessarily ensure accuracy.

-recalling sensory information enables more direct access to related memories.
+Recalling sensory information enables more direct access to related memories.
 For instance, if you’ve repeatedly seen certain information presented on TV, with only a few instances showing different details/conclusions on the same topic, you’re more likely to recall the frequently repeated information.
 Each repetition is used as an enormous amount of stimuli to the memory through sensory cues, making it easier to retrieve that specific information.
-For instance, as I don’t visualize or recall any other sensory data, the information I receive is only available to me by its logical connections as without those I can’t recall that memory.
-Sensory recall allows abuses – frequent presentation of a particular information makes it easier to recall and thus more “valid”, as all other alternatives are harder to recall.
+Sensory recall allows abuses – frequent presentation of a particular information makes it easier to recall and thus more “valid”, as all other alternatives are harder to recall and the more used a person is to using visual (or other sensory) cues, the easier to circumvent the logical conclusions.
+Even more so, recalling via sensory cues has become a habit (most likely inherited at this point) for the majority of the population and thus reducing the logical associations and validation of the information.

 How it relates to sleeping

-Almost all living organism sleep (even ones without brain cells or according to some studies even single cell organism), so the purpose of this process is not singular, but we’ll focus on some of its effects in the brain.
-When an organism receives sensory information that is processed by nerves it’s done mostly via creating synaptic connections.
-In order for a connection to be established the dendtiric extension of the neuron has to have a prepared “dendritic spine”.
-From there when a signal is send to transform it to a synaptic connection the process is fast (the process of “sending the start signal” is measured in milliseconds).
-The time needed to form the actual synaptic connection after that is of no particular importance in this case, but it’s important that the time needed for a new dendritic spine to form is from several minutes to a few hours (dendritic spine plasticity research).
-Meaning that expending the readied spines is a very quick process based on the amount of stimuli the organism has received, but replenishing them takes a long time.
+Almost all living organism sleep (even those without brain cells, and according to some studies, even single-celled organisms), indicating that sleep serves multiple purposes.
+Here, we’ll focus specifically on some of its effects in the brain.
+Sensory information received by an organism is primarily processed through the formation of synaptic connections.
+In order for a connection to be established the dendritic extension of the neuron has to have a prepared dendritic spine – the actual “thing” that forms a synapse.
+Once a signal is sent to initiate synapse formation, the conversion process is relatively fast.
+The time needed to form the actual synaptic connection after that is of no particular importance in this case as once the trigger is received the spine can be counted as converted, however, the formation of a new dendritic spine takes anywhere from several minutes to a few hours (dendritic spine plasticity research paper).
+This means that using up available dendritic spines occurs rapidly in response to stimuli, while their replenishment is a much slower process.

 Some frustrating parts